John-Salama/John-Salama/README.md

   <img src="https://drive.google.com/uc?id=14xqv5Vq1iSHgQblRQwoVmMGU7XPq05u4" style="width:230px"/>
 </div>

-### <div align="center">I'm a Student of Diponegoro University, Indonesia.
+### <div align="center">I'm a Student of Helwan University, Egypt.
 Still in the process of learning in the world of Web Development</div>

 - 🔭 I’m currently looking for internship